Tanin no Kankei

 "Tanin no Kankei" (他人の関係) is a song written by Mieko Arima and composed-arranged by Makoto Kawaguchi.
-The original version, known by the English name "Like Strangers", was released in 1973 and sung by Katsuko Kanai.
+The original version, known by the English name "Like Strangers", was released in 1973 and sung by Katsuko Kanai, becoming her most successful hit.
+In 2014, Yo Hitoto and Soil & "Pimp" Sessions released a cover of the song as the theme song for the 2014 Fuji TV drama Hirugao.

 Original version

 Background

 CBS/Sony producer Masatoshi Sakai requested composer Makoto Kawaguchi to "somehow write a hit song for" Kanai after she joined the label in September 1969.
 Although Kanai had performed at Kōhaku Uta Gassen prior to this song, she felt that she had not achieved a hit song within the past decade.
 Therefore, she planned to retire from singing when she was given "Tanin no Kankei".

 According to Yū Aoki of Real Sound, "Tanin no Kankei" is about "the secretive love between an adult man and woman".
 Motohiro Makaino of Nippon Hōsō News Online said that writing a pop song from the perspective of an affair between two lovers which "begins indifferent and gradually grows passionate ... was a novel approach".
 When Kanai was given the sheet music for the song, she saw the erotic lyrics and felt that they "were awful", and she did not realize it would be a hit at the time.

 Due to producer concerns about the potentially graphic nature of the lyrics, the choreography was limited so that she would "sing with an artificial feel, without any emotion at all".
 The choreography drew inspiration from "The Rich Man's Frug" in the Neil Simon musical Sweet Charity.
-In the process, the introductory chant, (Note: Sources differ on whether it's "banbanbabanban" (バンバンババンバン), "pappappapapa" (パッパッパパパ), or "pappappayappā" (パッパッパヤッパー).
-However, Kawaguchi once confirmed that it is "banban bababan" (バンバン、ババンバン).) where she would stretch out her arms to both sides, was conceived.
+In the process, the introductory chant, (Note: Sources differ on whether it's (バンバンババンバン, "banbanbabanban"), (パッパッパパパ, "pappappapapa"), or (パッパッパヤッパー, "pappappayappā").
+However, Kawaguchi once confirmed that it is (バンバン、ババンバン, "banban bababan").) where she would stretch out her arms to both sides, was conceived.
 In contrast to her existing image "of being a dynamic dancer", Kawaguchi devised her "impersonal", robotic singing style for the song.
 Aoki said that the lyrics of the song "describe the secretive love between an adult man and woman".

 "Tanin no Kankei", which was Katsuko Kanai's 31st single, was released on 21 March 1973.
 As with the B-side "Invitation of Honey", Mieko Arima was the lyricist and Makoto Kawaguchi was composer-arranger.
 It was Kanai's most successful song at the time, becoming the first single to chart within the top ten of the Oricon Singles Chart (where it peaked at #7 during the week of 23 July 1973) and selling 670,000 copies.

 The Flashers, a dance team from Kanai's Nishino Ballet Company alma mater, often performed the song alongside her.
 The song was performed at the 24th Kōhaku Uta Gassen.